 Current Courses at GW

-PSC 3500 U.S.-Mexico Relations: The United States and Mexico share a rich history, including territorial disputes, trade agreements, and bilateral challenges across numerous policy issues.
-The 2,000-mile border between these two countries comprises the largest migration corridor in the world and exhibits the highest income per capita differential found at any land border.
-This course provides a comprehensive overview of policy-relevant debates concerning the relationship between the U.S. and Mexico.
-After an introduction to the institutional context and historical background, the course is divided into three modules: 1) Migration, 2) Security, and 3) Trade.
+PSC 3500 U.S.-Mexico Relations: The United States and Mexico share a complex and rich history, marked by territorial disputes, diplomatic tensions, trade agreements, cultural exchange, and pressing challenges spanning various policy areas.
+Furthermore, the 2,000-mile border between these two nations represents the world’s largest migration corridor and exhibits the highest income per capita differential found at any land border.
+While certain areas along the U.S.-Mexico border serve as examples of successful binational cooperation, the border has also been characterized by the proliferation of illicit markets and criminal networks.
+This course provides students with a comprehensive understanding of the contemporary policy issues shaping the relationship between the U.S. and Mexico.
+After an introduction to the institutional and historical background, the course is divided into four modules: 1) Migration & Integration; 2) Security & Illicit Economies; 3) Trade & Globalization; and 4) Public Health & Environment.
+Course materials include scholarly work from political science, economics, and sociology, as well as journalistic pieces, documentary films, policy reports, and official documents from government agencies.

 Courses Taught at Other Institutions